BenkaBoi/Final_Project_q2/README.md

 - **Data Analysis**: Execution of SQL queries.

 ## Installation and Setup
 1. **Extract the Data File**: Before running the scripts, extract the data file from the study_performance.tar.gz archive.
-Use the following command in your terminal:
 2. **MySQL Installation and DB setup**: run q2a.sh
 3. **Start Server**: Execute `python3 q2.py` to run the Flask HTTP server (makesure you're giving permissions for 'query_template.sh', can done with "chmod +x query_template.sh").
 4. **POST & GET Requests**: call for a GET request for more instructions